alibaba/EasyNLP/README.md

 1. PET (from LMU Munich and Sulzer GmbH): released with the paper [Exploiting Cloze Questions for Few Shot Text Classification and Natural Language Inference](https://aclanthology.org/2021.eacl-main.20.pdf) by Timo Schick and Hinrich Schutze.
 We have made some slight modifications to make the algorithm suitable for the Chinese language.
 2. P-Tuning (from Tsinghua University, Beijing Academy of Artificial Intelligence, Massachusetts Institute of Technology and Recurrent AI, Ltd.): released with the paper [GPT Understands, Too](https://arxiv.org/pdf/2103.10385.pdf) by Xiao Liu, Yanan Zheng, Zhengxiao Du, Ming Ding, Yujie Qian, Zhilin Yang and Jie Tang.
 We have made some slight modifications to make the algorithm suitable for the Chinese language.
-3. CP-Tuning (from Alibaba PAI): released with the paper [Making Pre-trained Language Models End-to-end Few-shot Learners with Contrastive Prompt Tuning](https://arxiv.org/pdf/2204.00166.pdf) by Ziyun Xu, Chengyu Wang, Minghui Qiu1, Fuli Luo, Runxin Xu, Songfang Huang and Jun Huang.
+3. CP-Tuning (from Alibaba PAI): released with the paper [Making Pre-trained Language Models End-to-end Few-shot Learners with Contrastive Prompt Tuning](https://arxiv.org/pdf/2204.00166.pdf) by Ziyun Xu, Chengyu Wang, Minghui Qiu, Fuli Luo, Runxin Xu, Songfang Huang and Jun Huang.
 4. Vanilla KD (from Alibaba PAI): distilling the logits of large BERT-style models to smaller ones.
 5. Meta KD (from Alibaba PAI): released with the paper [Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains](https://aclanthology.org/2021.acl-long.236.pdf) by Haojie Pan, Chengyu Wang, Minghui Qiu, Yichang Zhang, Yaliang Li and Jun Huang.
 6. Data Augmentation (from Alibaba PAI): augmentating the data based on the MLM head of pre-trained language models.